DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 Texture.Unmap(m_pImmediateContext, 0, 0);
 ```

-What happens under the hood is very different from buffers.
+What happens under the hood is very different compared to buffers.

 #### OpenGL/GLES backend
 Mapping textures is currently not supported in OpenGL/GLES backends.